 “The beauty of low-dose lung screening is that it’s simple and effective,” said Dr. Cerrone.
 Atlantic Health System conducts more than 150 screenings per month and approximately 2% of screenings show early findings of lung cancer, similar to LDCT screening results nationwide.

-The exam takes less than 10 minutes once the person is inside the CT scanner.
+The exam takes less than 10 minutes once the person is inside the CT scanner and Atlantic Health System offers convenient scheduling at all locations.
+Who qualifies for the screening program >

 All screening participants receive a letter explaining their results and recommended follow up care, and their health care providers receive a formal interpretation from a board-certified radiologist.